 And remarkably, Jesus did NOT dispute Satan’s “right” to dispense political power, but he refused it all the same.
 Instead, he submitted to the path of the Suffering Servant of Yahweh.
 His ministry culminated with a Roman cross rather than a crown – (Matthew 4:8-11, Luke 4:5-7).

-Rather than resort to the political means of the present age, Jesus embraced the way of the Cross.
+In the gospel accounts, rather than resort to the political means of the present age, Jesus embraced the way of the Cross.
 In the “Kingdom of God,” true victory is achieved through self-denial and sacrifice.

-In his realm, “greatness” is characterized by self-sacrificial service and acts of mercy for the benefit of others, and especially of one’s “enemies.”
-Rather than threatening or and dominating other men, Jesus “gave his life a ransom for many.”
+In his realm, “greatness” is characterized by self-sacrificial service and acts of mercy for others, especially by doing good to one’s “enemies.”
+Rather than threatening or dominating other men, Jesus “gave his life a ransom for many.”

 But the temptation in the “wilderness” was not the end of Satan’s political intrigues.
 Following his rebuff, “the Devil departed from him until an opportune time.”

 Prior to his execution, Pontius Pilate inquired whether Jesus was “the king of the Jews.”
 He did not deny his kingly position, and he responded to Rome’s representative – “You say that I am a king, and for this, I was born.”
 But he qualified his kingship by stating that “my kingdom is not FROM (ek) this world – (John 18:33-36).

 WAY OF THE CROSS

-Contrary to the messianic expectations of his contemporaries, Jesus “took on the form of a slave” and became “obedient unto death, even death on a cross.”
-And because of his choice, God bestowed on him “the name, which is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth.”
+Contrary to the expectations of his contemporaries, Jesus “took on the form of a slave” and became “obedient unto death, even death on a cross.”
+And because of his choice, God bestowed on him “the name, which is above every name, that at the name of Jesus, every knee should bow, in heaven and on earth and under the earth.”